thorn0/azure-devops-docs/docs/artifacts/how-to/delete-and-recover-packages.md

 ![Unlist or delete Universal package](../media/delete/delete-python-package.png)

 #### [Universal](#tab/universal/)

 You must be an **owner** to delete a Universal Package.

 Choose the package from **Azure Artifacts** and select _Delete latest_ from the menu:

 ![Unlist or delete Universal package](../media/delete/delete-universal-package.png)

-* * *
+---

 ## Automatically delete old package versions with retention policies

 Over time, the number of versions for each package being hosted in Azure Artifacts or Team Foundation Server (TFS) can grow quickly.
 You can configure retention policies to automatically delete old packages in Azure DevOps Services or TFS to improve client performance and release storage space.

 With retention policies, you can set the **maximum number of versions** to retain per package, once that number is hit the oldest version of the package will be deleted.
 You can also set the number of **days to keep recently downloaded packages**.
 Packages will only be deleted by retention policies if they have not been downloaded within the number of days set.

 If you'd like to retain a package version indefinitely, you can promote it to a [view](../concepts/views.md).
-Versions that are promoted to views are exempt from retention policies, and are retained *in addition to* those retained by the maximum number of versions retention policy.
+Versions that are promoted to views are exempt from retention policies, and are retained _in addition to_ those retained by the maximum number of versions retention policy.
 Retention policies will not delete any version that has been promoted to a view.

 > [!NOTE]
 > Package demotion is not currently supported.
 If you want this feature to be added to future releases, please feel free to **Suggest a feature** on our [Azure DevOps Developer Community](https://developercommunity.visualstudio.com/spaces/21/index.html).
 See [Get started with feed views](../feeds/views.md#get-started-with-feed-views) for more information.